-Over its nearly eight decades of club activity, Cenacolisti have been privileged to have at Thursday luncheons such notables as Guglielmo Marconi, Maestro Ottorino Respighi, Bernardino Molinari, the renowned singers Luciano Pavarotti and Licia Albanese, opera directors Kurt Herbert Adler, Lotfi Mansouri, Pamela Rosenberg and Timm Rolek (Sacramento Opera), and conductor Donald Runnicles (among many conductors and composers); the Nobel Prize winning physicist Edward Teller; and numerous luminaries from the fields of art, music, architecture, business, history, law, literature, medicine, philosophy, science, and food and wine professionals.
+Over its nine decades of club activity, Cenacolisti have been privileged to have at Thursday luncheons such notables as Guglielmo Marconi, Maestro Ottorino Respighi, Bernardino Molinari, the renowned singers Luciano Pavarotti and Licia Albanese, opera directors Kurt Herbert Adler, Lotfi Mansouri, Pamela Rosenberg and Timm Rolek (Sacramento Opera), and conductor Donald Runnicles (among many conductors and composers); the physicist Edward Teller, often called “the father of the hydrogen bomb”; and numerous luminaries from the fields of art, music, architecture, business, history, law, literature, medicine, philosophy, science, and food and wine professionals.

 The name Il Cenacolo was appropriately chosen reflecting that the group assembled for a meal (cena in Italian) in a private room (a cenacle or small dining room).
 The members became Cenacolisti.
 Il Cenacolo also refers to the room in which the Last Supper took place and is the true title of Leonardo da Vinci’s famous painting.
 The name therefore representing “fellowship with a common purpose.”

 The founding Cenacolisti were: